erikberglund/erikberglund.github.io/_posts/2016-03-28-Script_Tip_Split_line_into_variables.markdown

 This works fine, but calls **sw_vers** and **awk** three times to parse the same string into variables.

-We could remove the repeated calls to **sw_vers** by assigning it's output to a variable and then use the variable as input to the awk commands:
+We could remove the repeated calls to **sw_vers** by assigning it's output to a variable and then use that variable as input to the awk commands:

 ```bash
 version=$( /usr/bin/sw_vers -productVersion )